 Single axis Testing setup (Conceptual Drawing.
 Not to scale)

-The design will then be subjected to a rotational force on either end of arm and will be allowed to self-stabilize.
-The rotational force will simply be motion generated by tapping on either end of the arm.
-This method of testing will be don with each axis of the helicopter to verify pitch and roll.
+The design was then subjected to a rotational force on either end of arm and was allowed to self-stabilize.
+We then tuned the PID gains to achieve the desired response of the system.
+The rotational force was simply motion generated by tapping on either end of the arm.
+This method of testing was done with each axis of the helicopter to verify pitch and roll.

 Testing of the complete design is necessary to verify the stabilization algorithm and the circuitry that is designed prior to the final demonstration.
-There will be a series of two complete design tests that will be conducted to allow for corrections in the design.
-Each test will be conducted in the same manner and will be done outside in an open field.
-The test will consist of: initializing the system, bringing the system to a hovering level to 5 feet and performing maneuvers to verify the stabilization.
+The test consist of: initializing the system, bringing the system to a hovering level to 5 feet and performing maneuvers to verify the stabilization.